MLMI2-CSSI/foundry/README.md

 [![NSF-1931306](https://img.shields.io/badge/NSF-1931306-blue)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1931306&HistoricalAwards=false)

-Foundry simplifies the discovery and usage of ML-ready datasets in materials science and chemistry providing a simple API to access even complex datasets.
+Foundry-ML simplifies the discovery and usage of ML-ready datasets in materials science and chemistry providing a simple API to access even complex datasets.
 * Load ML-ready data with just a few lines of code
 * Work with datasets in local or cloud environments.
 * Publish your own datasets with Foundry to promote community usage